DeepRegNet/DeepReg/docs/source/getting_started/install.rst

     git clone https://github.com/DeepRegNet/DeepReg.git # clone the repository cd DeepReg # change working directory to the DeepReg root directory pip install -e . # install the package

+The **root directory of DeepReg project** may differ due to different installation methods.